domgolonka/foretoken/README.md

 ## Change the databases

-At this moment, threatdefender only supports SQLite and PostgreSQL.
+At this moment, Threat Defender only supports SQLite and PostgreSQL.
 You can change the `databasename` field with either `postgresql` or `sqlite3`

+For Postgresql, I would advise using a quick read/write database like [timescale](https://www.timescale.com/).

 # APIs